How Netflix does Performance Management

 Challenge #2: Feedback Is Given Too Late

-Several years ago, Netflix revamped its performance management by completely doing away with annual performance evaluations.
+Several years ago, Netflix revamped its performance management by completely doing away with annual performance reviews.
 Instead, Netflix opts for a 360 degree review process

 With this new structure, employees are advised by their colleagues on what they should stop doing, start doing, or continue doing.
 The reviews are frequent and informal.